 A vanilla bean is an organic product and, like any organic product it can go bad.
 However, given the nature of the tough outer skin of the vanilla bean, it is surprisingly durable and usually salvageable.

 Mold can occur as a result of temperature fluctuations and/or the inclusion of excess water or bacteria during the harvesting/drying process.
-Like any mold, the vanilla bean mold feeds on oxygen and bacteria so it can grow.
-Unlike molds on breads and cheeses, however, mold on a vanilla bean can be effectively removed by wiping the bean with a clean towel that has been dampened with vodka or white rum with a 35%+ alcohol content.
+Like any mold, the vanilla-bean mold feeds on oxygen and bacteria as it grows.
+(This is why we ship our vanilla beans in vacuum-sealed pouches with oxygen removed.
+It mitigates mold growth in transit.)
+Unlike molds on breads and cheeses, however, mold on a vanilla bean can often be removed by wiping the bean with a clean towel that has been dampened with vodka or white rum with a 35%+ alcohol content.
 Some users have used Everclear or stronger alcohols with positive results.
+Sometimes, the part of the bean with mold can simply be cut off.

 Sometimes it can be difficult to distinguish mold from naturally occurring imperfections on the bean pod, or damage caused to the bean pod during harvesting.
 In addition, one bad bean does not necessarily mean that the entire batch is bad, but the entire batch should be inspected further if one bad bean is found.

-Of course, if the mold appears to be substantial and if you are concerned about the quality of the bean, the bean should be discarded.
+Of course, if mold is present and if you are concerned about the quality of the bean, the bean should be discarded.

 Vanilla beans that are vanillin rich may also show other signs that are "mold-like" but not mold at all, so be cautious when throwing out your beans.
 You don't want to discard a perfectly-healthy bean!
 In fact, the presence of these abnormalities often indicates a high quality vanilla bean.